-I have been familiar with the name of this book since many years, I think.
+I have been familiar with the name of this book for many years, I think.
 But for some reason, I never got around to actually reading it.
 And I suppose I probably still wouldn’t have picked it up, probably mistaking it for just another children’s fantasy book.
 But it came preloaded on the Reader’s Hub on my tab.
 And since it was there, bearing the rightful claim of being a part of my library, I was duty-bound to read it, of course.

 Well, I am glad I did.
 I definitely would have enjoyed it more had I read it in my more eager years.
 But even now it is a delight to read because of the innocence and eagerness of the children that are its main protagonists, because of the mystery of the place where the story unfolds, and for the imagination and deep psychological insights of the author.

 But besides all these, there’s one element of the book that rose up and took possession of my imagination while awake, and of my dreams when I slipped into the slumbers.
 It is the spectrum of nature’s delights that is spread out like a luxurious carpet across the entire ground of the book’s world.
 The book is not a fantasy.
 But it is this element that nevertheless makes it almost magical.